 In the fall of 2021, the fate of the Swedish government rested on her shoulders.
 Now Amineh Kakabaveh’s struggle is more topical than ever.
 She does not want to sacrifice the human rights of the approximately 12 million Kurds in Iran to Sweden’s accession to NATO.
-Turkish President Erdoğan is threatening to block Sweden’s accession to NATO and at the same time criticizing Sweden’s acceptance of Kurdish refugees.
-This sounds like blackmail.

 Lecture and discussion with Amineh Kakabaveh